 - Relevant: Your goal should be beneficial and important to you.
 If you don’t really feel the importance of it, you are not going to be particularly motivated to succeed.
 Is it the most worthwhile goal you could set right now?
 Does it match your other goals or priorities, time constraints, or energy levels?
 As I discussed earlier, you can work through this by looking at the pros and cons of changing or not changing behaviours.
 Don’t set goals just because someone else wants you to, or because you feel that you should want it.
 Similarly, setting a goal or writing 10 pages a day of your new novel might not match your time and energy constraints if you had a baby last week.

 - Time-bound: You must set a time at which you want to achieve the goal so that you have something to work toward.
 Having a time-frame helps keep you accountable and prioritise it.
 Don’t forget the ‘achievable’ aspect when setting your time-frame.

 You can go through this SMART system in step 4 on my worksheet, and then write out a completed detailed goal in step 5.

 If you have got to this point and realised that your goal isn’t suitable for this point in time, that’s great!
 You have invested time in realising this now, before you get started.
 You can now go back and select a different goal.
 Spending time getting your goal right will improve your chances of success.
 When you write out your final goal, try to phrase it positively, explaining what you want to achieve, rather than what you want to stop doing or avoid.
 The next blog post explains strategies to optimise your chances of sticking with your New Year’s resolution.
 But first, make sure you have your goal set well, and spend as much time on this as you need to.
-Print out my worksheet to assist you, or join our facebook group and I can help you clarify your goal.
+Print out my worksheet to assist you.